 - Contact students, groups, or other members of the community who may also be affected by the incident and need assistance or support.

 - As appropriate, provide educational information to parties involved in the incident report about the University's commitment to equity, inclusion, academic freedom, and freedom of expression.

 - As appropriate, convene the University Community Response Team to determine the need for a campus-wide response or other action steps necessary for maintaining an environment conducive to learning, living, and working.

-- Refer to the bias incident report to investigative offices as appropriate, such as Public Safety, Office of Student Conduct, the Dean of Students, Social Equity, and the appropriate Vice President.
+- Refer the incident report to investigative offices as appropriate, such as Public Safety, Office of Student Conduct, the Dean of Students, Social Equity, and the appropriate Vice President.

 - Assist in coordinating opportunities for community dialogue and education as needed (e.g., listening sessions, training, town halls, panels).

-Reports of bias incidents that could violate University policy or the law:
+Reports of incidents that could violate University policy or the law:

 The Chief Diversity Officer (CDO), and/or the University Community Response Team, will refer potential violations of University policy or law to the proper University offices and law enforcement agencies.
 The University Community Response Team does not have an investigatory or disciplinary role.

 Dr. Kenneth Hawkinson, President

 Christian Temchatin, Superintendent of KASD